Paradise Hotel (franchise)

 Paradise Hotel is a franchise of reality television series.
-The series follows a group of contestants who live in a hotel.
+The series follows a group of contestants who are staying in a hotel.
 One contestant is eliminated each week.
 The franchise started with the American version, which began airing in 2003.
 A second season was shown in 2008, and in 2019, Paradise Hotel got a third season.
 In August 2019, the broadcaster of the show, Fox, cancelled it.

 Locations

 Sweden

 The first two seasons of the Swedish version of Paradise Hotel aired on TV4 in 2005, one in the spring and one in the fall.
 One of the contestants of season one, Sofia Hellqvist, later married the Swedish Prince Carl Philip.

 A third season aired on TV6 in 2009, followed by a fourth season that started to air November 15, 2010 on TV6.
 Season four was the last season to be aired on TV6 as the following seasons were aired on TV3.

 A fifth season started on November 18, 2013 on TV3.
 Aina Lesse and Jesper Johansson won, with Johansson throwing the ball at 200,000 Swedish crowns, leaving Lesse with no share of the money.

 In August 2014, a sixth season of Paradise Hotel started to air.
 Paulina "Paow" Danielsson and Eric Hagberg won and shared the winnings of 500,000 Swedish crowns.

 The following year, in August 2015, the seventh season started to air.
 Josefine Caarle and Robin "Mos" Andersson won and shared the winnings of 500,000 Swedish crowns.

 An eight season later aired in 2016.
 Alex D'Rosso and Anna Bohman won and shared the winnings of 500,000 Swedish crowns.

 The ninth season begun airing in the spring of 2017, Sanel Dzubur and Lisa Maria Jönsson won and shared the winnings of 500,000 Swedish crowns.

 A tenth season begun airing later in the fall the same year, 2017, called ALLSTAR.
 Anna Pankova and Jonathan Hermansson won and shared the winnings of 500,000 Swedish crowns.
 Anna Pankova met another contestant, Kristian Täljeblad, at the show and they have been a couple since then, they married each other in 2020.